aishani691/Grammar_Error_Correction/README.md

 ## ML formulation of the problem:
 The problem is a sequence to sequence problem.
 Given an input sequence the model learns the probability of occurrence of the output sequence.
 For this task, the input sequence is a grammatically incorrect sequence and the output is the grammatically correct version of it.

-As a starting point, we define the kinds of errors we can solve and the kind we are not targeting and work on achieving the best accuracy for that.
+As a starting point, we define the kinds of errors we aim to solve.
 a.
 What does the model have to do?
 Predict the grammatically correct version of the grammatically incorrect text which was given as input; produce the unchanged text as output if the input text is grammatically correct
 b.
 What is the ideal outcome?